RomlinGroup/Flatpack/README.md

 ### Share your environment online

-Sharing your environment online exposes it to the Internet.
-Only use this option if you fully understand the security risks.
-Sensitive data could be exposed, and unauthorised access is possible if it is not properly secured.
+Sharing your environment online exposes it to the internet.
+Ensure you understand the security risks involved, as it may lead to the exposure of sensitive data and unauthorised access.

 ```bash
 export NGROK_AUTHTOKEN=<your_ngrok_token>